 We will ensure that any alternative provision we work with conducts thorough checks on their staff, like our own procedures.
-We will request written confirmation of these checks.
+We will request written confirmation that the provider has conducted all relevant safeguarding checks on staff and will satisfy itself that the placement is meeting the pupil's needs.

 Additionally, we will share relevant risk assessments and safeguarding concerns with the alternative provision and maintain regular visits to monitor the well-being of our children.
 It is crucial that effective safeguarding measures are in place at the alternative provision, and we will keep the Designated Safeguarding Lead (DSL) appropriately informed.
 Further information regarding this can be found in the Trust's Alternative Provision Policy.